 This report provides an evaluation of the samples provided by the customer and recommendations are based on these samples.
-The report is a guide only, as accuracy of the analysis and recommendations relies on the customer providing representative and uncontaminated samples obtained in accordance with CSBP's guidelines.
+The report is a guide only, as accuracy of the analysis and recommendations relies on the customer providing representative and uncontaminated samples obtained in accordance witht CSBP's guidelines.
 Further, as crop and pasture performance depend on extensive factors beyond CSBP's control, CSBP makes no representation and gives no guarantee of improved crop or pasture performance on application of the recommendations.
-CSBP is not liable for any injury, loss or claim arising out of or related to the customer's and/or customers adviser's interpretation and application of such recommendations.
+CSBP is not liable for any injury, loss or claim arising out of or related to the customer's and/or customer's and/or customer's and/or customers's interpretation and application of such recommendations.